apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 Modules
 -------

-A module is loosely defined as a key range where a user can expect similar behavior from reading any key in that range.
+A module is loosely defined as a key range in the special key space where a user can expect similar behavior from reading any key in that range.
 By default, users will see a ``special_keys_no_module_found`` error if they read from a range not contained in a module.
 This is likely to be an error since the read would always return an empty set of keys and can't be interesting (maybe it was a typo?).
 Users will also (by default) see a ``special_keys_cross_module_read`` error if their read spans a module boundary.